What can you do with a degree in Biology?

 For more information on careers in Health Care Professions, please see: http://www.bls.gov/ooh/healthcare/

 Environmental management and conservation

 Biologists in management and conservation careers are interested in solving environmental problems and preserving the natural world for future generations.
 Park rangers protect state and national parks, help preserve their natural resources, and educate the general public.
-Zoo biologists carry out endangered species recovery programs.
-In addition, management and conservation biologists often work with members of a community such as landowners and special interest groups to develop and implement management plans.
+Environmental professionals perform a wide range of activities including regulatory compliance, toxic waste management, wetland delineation, and rare species protection.
+Zoo biologists sustain populations of zoo animals and carry out endangered species recovery programs.
+In addition, environmental biologists often work with government agencies, non-profits, community members such as landowners, and special interest groups to develop and implement management plans.

 Life science educators enjoy working with people and encouraging them to learn new things, whether in a classroom, a research lab, the field, or a museum.

 Professors and lecturers teach introductory and advanced biology courses.
 They may also mentor students with projects and direct research programs.